 The controversy sparked a wider conversation about the protection and visual representation of people in the care of MSF, and the circulation of such imagery for editorial, fundraising and commercial purposes.

 Christopher Stokes, MSF head of mission in Ukraine, reflects on a year of our activities in the country after full-scale war broke out in February 2022.

 A deadly cycle: Malnutrition and disease outbreaks across the globe

 As a result of low food security and poor healthcare in 2022, the number of malnourished children MSF treated as outpatients more than doubled compared to the previous year.

-Our teams conducted medical activities in 72 countries in 2021.
+Our teams conducted medical activities in over 70 countries in 2022.
 Click on the map to find out more.

 Facts and figures